ArchiveTeam/warrior-code/README.md

+Notice: This repo is Warrior version 1 which is now **obsolete**.

+The new code is now located at [archiveteam/warrior-code2](https://github.com/archiveteam/warrior-code2) and [archiveteam/seesaw-kit](https://github.com/ArchiveTeam/seesaw-kit).
+The latest information and download link is located at [**☞ArchiveTeam Warrior wiki page**](http://archiveteam.org/index.php?title=Warrior).

+---

 The ArchiveTeam Warrior is a virtual archiving appliance.
 You can run it to help with the ArchiveTeam archiving efforts.

 Download [the appliance (242MB)](http://archive.org/download/archiveteam-warrior/archiveteam-warrior-v1.ova) and run it with your favorite virtualization tool (VirtualBox, VMware etc.).